SacredFisher/SacredFisher.github.io/pages/myths.md

 ---
 layout: page
-title: umyths
+title: myths
 permalink: /pages/myths.html
 ---

-# umyths
+# myths

-This is where I share thoughts, projects, and insights about umyths.
+mythology and esoterica. i love the stories that created the stories we create the world with.

-## All umyths Posts
+## All myths Posts

 <ul class="post-list">
   {% for post in site.posts %}